ashledombos/piwigo_ynh/README.md

 In addition to Piwigo core features, the following are made available with this package:
  * Integrate with YunoHost users and SSO:
-   * private mode: limit access to Yunohost users
+   * private mode: limit access to YunoHost users
    * public mode:
      * SSO for YunoHost users
      * allow other users management, and guest mode